illinoistech-itm/jhajek/itmt-430/automation-demo/Readme.md

 * Discuss and explain issues of authentication and access with automation
 * Understand secrets management and discuss potential software solutions
-* Discuss and understand the creation and use of SSH/RSA keys
+* Discuss and understand the creation and use of SSH/RSA keys in relation to private repositories
-* Discuss and understand software automation solutions
+* Describe and Understand the functional domains of Packer and Vagrant
+  * How to manage the creation of virtual machine images/artifacts with Packer
+  * How to manage, create, and start those Virtual Machines in Vagrant
+  * How to manage private networking in VirtualBox/Vagrant for application deployment
+* Describe and understand the concept of provisioning and post-processing of virtual machine artifacts

 ## Outcomes

-At the end of this demonstration you will be able to deploy two sample applications.
-The first involving pre-seeding a root password for a database (MariaDB) and pre-seeding 3 records into the database via automation software and from a private GitHub repo.
-The second will involve deploying a small NodeJS application and application code as well as a proxy frontend from a private GitHub repo.
+At the end of this demonstration you will be able to deploy create two virtual machines, containing a sample NodeJS application and a sample relational database, via Packer and run/managed via Vagrant.
+You will have successfully deployed this application code from a private GitHub repo via SSH and securely used RSA keys and Linux ENV variables to do so.

 ## Setup